Bad Reaction to Edibles? Here’s What to Do Now

 Another powerful tool is a simple grounding exercise.
 Try the 5-4-3-2-1 method: Name five things you can see, four things you can feel, three things you can hear, two things you can smell, and one thing you can taste.
 This pulls you out of your head and into the present moment.
 These small pauses are incredibly effective for practicing mindful drinking and giving yourself a chance to choose a different path.

-Set Your Personal Limits and Boundaries
+How to Set Your Personal Limits and Stick to Them

 Mindfulness also involves planning ahead.
 Setting clear, personal limits around alcohol is one of the most empowering things you can do.
 This isn’t about restriction for the sake of it; it’s about defining what a healthy relationship with alcohol looks like for you.
 Your limits should be specific and realistic.
 Maybe it’s deciding to have no more than two drinks in a social setting or committing to a few alcohol-free days each week.